sayak-12/nextDICTIONARY/README.md

 # nextDICTIONARY
-a dictionary ui ux design using free dictionary api
+a dictionary webapp using free dictionary api tried to make it as flawless as possible